|Number of Traditional Undergraduates||3,332|

-The University’s Alcohol and Other Drug Education program (AODE) addresses the issue of substance abuse within the CUA community and its potential impact on academic, professional, and social development.
+The University’s Alcohol and Other Drug Education program (AODE) addresses the issue of substance abuse within the Catholic University community and its potential impact on academic, professional, and social development.

 The AODE program utilizes motivational methods to engage students in the process of exploring behaviors along a continuum of benefits and consequences, as well as to create and sustain a positive campus community focused on academic and personal success.

 The program addresses the issue of substance abuse within the Catholic University community and its potential impact on academic, professional, and social development by encouraging students to explore their personal beliefs and values pertaining to alcohol and other drugs and assisting students through the on-going decision-making process regarding these choices.
 The AODE program embraces students using a holistic environmental management approach.